 Transfer the mice into a new cage with free access to water, and fast them for 4 hours.

-Make enough 1x CL 316,243 solution from 50x stock using PBS.
+Make enough 1x CL 316,243 solution from 50x stock using saline.
 The final concentration of 1x CL 316,243 solution is 0.1 mg/mL.
-Use PBS for the control treatment group.
+Use saline for the control treatment group.

 Mark the tails of the mice housed in the same cage for easy identification during the bleeding steps.

-Make a nick in the tail vein, and draw 15 µL of blood from the incision into a glass capillary (filling about 1/5 of the capillary), and quickly flow the blood into a microcentrifuge tube for T = 0 sample.
+Make a nick in the tail vein, and draw 15 µL of blood from the incision into a glass capillary (filling about 1/5 of the capillary), and quickly blow the blood into a microcentrifuge tube for T = 0 sample.

+NOTE: There is no need to stop the bleeding during the assay unless the mice show excess bleeding.

 Inject diluted CL 316,243 solution (or control if included in the experiment) intraperitoneally at a volume of 10 µL/g bodyweight.
 Stack each mouse by 1 minute.
 Use a maximum of 5 mice for each 60-minute experiment, or 10 mice for a two-person team.